openhwgroup/cva6/docs/CodingStyleGuidelines.md

 > ~ pep8

 Every organization — even a company of one — should have a set of coding guidelines if for no other reason than to maintain consistency and readability.
-These guidelines are specific to code developed for design verification using SystemVerilog and the Univeral Verification Methodology.
+These guidelines are specific to code developed for design verification using SystemVerilog and the Universal Verification Methodology.
 For RTL code, the OpenHW Group uses the [the lowRISC Verilog coding style guide](https://github.com/lowRISC/style-guides/blob/master/VerilogCodingStyle.md), and this may also be used for CORE-V-VERIF code when implementing testbench components from SystemVerilog modules.